 This isn't a screen designed for gaming though, as the 30ms response time is positively sluggish, and the 600:1 contrast ratio is nothing special.
 You can also find larger, better-specced portable monitors for less money, but if you want to extend your laptop's screen in the most convenient way possible, the SideTrak could well be worth the extra outlay.

 At 14 inches, HP's sole portable monitor offering is slightly smaller than most of its rivals.
-This makes it ideal if portability is paramount for you, especially as the screen is also a wafer-thin 9mm.
+This makes it ideal if portability is paramount for you, especially as the screen is also a wafer-thin 15mm.
 Thankfully the smaller screen size doesn't mean you get a lower screen resolution - this is still a Full HD 1920 x 1080 panel, translating to super-crisp image quality due to the relatively small display area.
 This is also a premium IPS screen, so expect accurate colour and contrast, along with wide viewing angles.
-The only weak link is screen brightness, which at 200 cd/m2 is a little dimmer than average.
-The panel's efficient 5w typical power consumption means it can be powered direct from your laptop via USB-C. Factor the convenient wrap-around case that folds into an easel stand for tabletop use and the EliteDisplay S14 shapes up as an ultra-portable portable monitor.
+Brightness is also impressive for a portable monitor, peaking at 400 cd/m2.
+The panel's efficient 6w typical power consumption means it can be powered direct from your laptop via USB-C.

 This 13.5x7.6 inch IPS screen offers USB-C inputs on both sides, plus HDMI and headphone sockets of the left.
 It comes with a functional, magnetic cover which doubles as a prop stand.
 The max brightness at 300cd/msq is impressive, and you get lots of control over the settings, although the plasticky interface is a bit fiddly to use.
 The twin speakers work well enough - but in our tests they were not as good as those on our Apple Macbook.

 How we test monitors